jepietryga/colloidalcrystal_ml/README.md

 # What is this?
-This is a WIP tool for Image Segmenting colloidal crystal SEM Images and building models out of them to automate counting & classification.
+This is a tool for ImageSegmenting colloidal crystal SEM Images and building models out of them to automate counting & classification.

-Currently, Random Forest is the utilized model, but others may work!
+The main use of this repository is to access the ImageSegmenter class as it allows users to utilize different computer vision tools through classes and applets forp erfomring segmentation and labeling.

+Additionally, code for helping train and utilize RandomForest classification models is also included.

 # How to install
 Use